-Thanks for learning more and considering our local community needs when casting your vote before June 30th.
+Thanks for learning more and considering our local community needs when casting your vote in the general election November 3rd.

 The following are questions that have been asked over the last few weeks in a variety of forums.
 Thank you for reaching out and learning more about me as a candidate.
 Choice is part of democracy.
 Primaries should be full of excellent candidates and I believe we need to build a pipeline of everyday people like me- a previous teacher, single mother, self employed human who want to SERVE.

 And I’m hoping to work on the Board, with 2 other members in overseeing the $430M budget in the county and supporting our Boulder County employees.
 I will use my international experience, career background and previous Board of Director roles to continue to lead.